 Alabama is not a state that we generally associate with tourists; but if you visit, you will see how much this state has to offer, that many people are missing out on.

 Montgomery, surprising to many, is the capital of Alabama.
-Its capitol complex is stunning and one of my favorites in the US.
-It is decorated in proud Greek revival and is listed on the National Register of Historic Places as the First Confederate Capitol.
-Over 100 years later, the third Selma to Montgomery march ended at the Capitol’s marble staircase, with the events surrounding them leading to the Voting Rights Act of 1965.
+The Alabama Capitol Complex is stunning and one of my favorites in the country.
+It is decorated in proud Greek Revival and listed on the National Register of Historic Places as the First Confederate Capitol.

-USA Today recently named Montgomery the #1 Best Historic City in the ‘Readers Choice Travel Awards’.
+USA Today named Montgomery, Alabama the #1 Best Historic City in the ‘Readers Choice Travel Awards’.
 Montgomery offers a revitalized riverfront pedestrian area and a plethora of historical events.
 My favorite thing to do is to drive through the Historic Garden District and admire the antebellum homes and mansions.

 A crowd favorite in Mobile is the USS Alabama Battleship Memorial Park.
 The USS Alabama was launched in 1942 and decommissioned in 1947.
 It found its permanent home in Alabama after a successful campaign to bring the vessel back in 1964.
 This remarkable ship, nicknamed “the Mighty A” has the capability of firing shells as heavy as a car for 20 miles with profound accuracy.
 The Memorial Park contains aircraft and military vessels from several wars as well as a B-52 bomber.
 If you happen to gain sight of the 44,500-ton battleship while driving into the city by the bridge, chances are you make another trip across just to see how gorgeous it is again!

 If you get the chance, drive through the campus at Spring Hill College.
 Spring Hill College was established in 1830.
-It is a spot for pristine southern charm, listed on the National Register of Historic Places, and has an 18 hole golf course on the grounds.
-Mobile holds the title for the oldest Carnival (Mardi Gras) celebration in America.
+It is a spot for pristine southern charm, listed on the National Register of Historic Places, and has an 18-hole golf course on the grounds.
+Mobile also holds the title for the oldest Carnival (Mardi Gras) celebration in America.